"This was our thing. An needs and I give. An wants and I give. And that was fine by me."

 At this, An actually laughed – a small, delighted, genuinely fond laugh.
 “He’s getting married.”

-“His boyfriend proposed a week ago and they’re planning to move to Canada in a few months.
-Apparently there were... job offers and stuff, Vancouver branch and… well, they can be together and start together, it’s… it’s sweet.”
+“His boyfriend proposed a week ago and they’re planning to move in a few months.
+Apparently there were... job offers and stuff, on another branch and… well, they can be together and start together, it’s… it’s sweet.”

 “I’m gonna cry.” – because I was.

 An nodded.
 “I know, right?
-I mean, remember when he had to move in to shack up with us when his mom practically disowned him for being gay?”
+I mean, remember when he had to shack up with us for two whole months when his mom disowned him for being gay?”

 “’Course I do.”

 Really.
 After all the shit Chase went through?
 He freakin’ deserved this.

 Then I heard An sniff.
 “Then you know what Chase said next?
 He told me he was sorry for hurting me before.
 And because I was already a wreck, I asked him why he did it.
 Because I really… really never knew.
 And I never should’ve asked…”

 “’Cause he told me everything.
 Did you know?
 He said you might’ve known.”

 “I told him I would’ve been okay with it, him being ace.
 He should have just told me, and he said he knows that now.
 He said sorry he didn’t believe in me enough, he just thought there was something wrong with him back then, like he was broken or something.
 And I told him he’s perfect, ‘cause goddammit he is!”